giantswarm/docs/src/content/security/operational-layers/index.md

     - full access, to the `cluster`, `node pool`, `appcatalogs` and `apps` resources of management cluster Kubernetes.
     - includes *view* level access.

-### Giant Swarm Rest API {#giant-swarm-api}
+### Giant Swarm REST API {#giant-swarm-api}

-The [Giant Swarm API](/api/) is a customer facing API that is usually whitelisted for only a certain IP range within the customer's network.
+The [Giant Swarm REST API](/api/) is a customer facing API that is usually whitelisted for only a certain IP range within the customer's network.
 This layer covers the API itself, and its client manifestations in the form of the Giant Swarm Web UI and `gsctl` CLI.

 On this layer there are two levels of access:

-#### 1. Giant Swarm API admin
+#### 1. Giant Swarm REST API admin

 This access level is reserved for Giant Swarm operations and support personnel and like the above layers is facilitated by SSO with MFA.

 Admin users have access to all organizations and all clusters in the Giant Swarm installation.

-#### 2. Giant Swarm API user
+#### 2. Giant Swarm REST API user

-This is the standard type of Giant Swarm API user that is given out to DevOps/Operations personnel on the customer side.
+This is the standard type of Giant Swarm REST API user that is given out to DevOps/Operations personnel on the customer side.
 Usually that covers only few users that are tasked with cluster creation and management.

 Such users have access to all clusters in the organizations they belong to.
 They can create new clusters and organizations as well as manage or delete cluster and organization that they are part of.
 They can be considered multi-cluster admins.